about us

 312-870-9960

-Maggie Cassidy joins the Compact from the City of Chicago, where she worked with both the Department of Planning and the Department of Housing as Director of the City Owned Land System.
-During her time at the City, Maggie played a key roll in the launching a brand new land sales and information platform, chiblockbuilder.com.
-This experience taught Maggie the value of relational connections and a collaborative spirit.
+Prior to the Preservation Compact, Maggie served at the City of Chicago, where she worked with both the Department of Planning and the Department of Housing as Director of the City Owned Land System.
+During her time at the City, Maggie played a key role in the creation of the City’s land sales platform, chiblockbuilder.com.

-Prior to joining the City, Maggie was a Program Coordinator at Neighborhood Housing Services implementing the Troubled Building Initiative for 1-4 unit properties.
+Maggie began her career with Neighborhood Housing Services implementing the Troubled Building Initiative for 1-4 unit properties.
 Working in Troubled Buildings was a formative experience, shaping Maggie’s understanding of the complexities involved in creating sustainable and thriving communities.

 Partners